Chapter 8: Imperfect competition

 The first-order condition that results from this is

 phi(x) = x(phi)^1 - c = 0

-Since phi^1(x) c = marginal cost.
+Since phi^1(x) < 0 (price falls as output increases), the first-order condition implies that p = phi(x) > c = marginal cost.
 The result in (8.2) shows that the monopolist will set a price above marginal cost and so fails to achieve the standard efficiency condition of price equalling marginal cost.

 A final way to demonstrate the inefficiency of imperfect competition is to analyse the problem of choosing output to maximise social benefits.
 Social benefits can be defined as consumer surplus (the area under the demand curve) less total costs.
 At output level X^* this is equal to